 Day(getter only): day of the week (0–6, 0 is Sunday)

 Minutes: minutes (0–59)

 There is one more getter that doesn’t conform to the previously mentioned patterns:

 Returns the time difference between local time zone and UTC in minutes.
 For example, for Europe/Paris, it returns

 Date.prototype.toString() (local time zone)

 The following three methods are not really part of ECMAScript, but rather of the ECMAScript internationalization API.
-That API has significant functionality for formatting dates (incl. support for time zones), but not for parsing them.
+That API has much functionality for formatting dates (including support for time zones), but not for parsing them.